Xriuk/NeatMapper/docs/advanced-options/collection-mapping-and-projection.md

 This works with (mostly) all collections, interfaces, even **read-only** and **custom ones** (provided that they have a parameterless constructor for mapping, or a constructor which accepts an IEnumerable<T> for projections).

-The only limitation is that you <u>cannot map</u> to an existing read-only collection (so no merge maps, but you can create it with a new map).
+The only limitation is that you <u>cannot map</u> to an existing read-only collection or a `IAsyncEnumerable<T>` (so no merge maps, but you can create it with a new map).

 If you specify an explicit map for two collections this map will be used instead, so you will be in charge of everything.